|

 knowledge made a jewelry department in her Palm Springs store sparkle!
 Ditto for her background as a

 publicist.
-She acquired so many more inches of free publicity that she ever
+She acquired so many more inches of free publicity that she never

 needed to pay for display advertising.